Summary: Act 2: Scene 1

 Summary: Act 2: Scene 5

 In Egypt, Cleopatra amuses herself with her servants Charmian and Mardian, a eunuch.
 As she reminisces about Antony, likening him to a fish that she has caught, a messenger arrives from Italy.
 Noting his unhappy expression, Cleopatra fears that Antony is dead and threatens the messenger should he deliver such unwelcome news.
-The messenger assures the queen that her lover is alive and well, but admits that Antony has married Octavia.
+The messenger assures the queen that her lover is alive and well, but he admits that Antony has married Octavia.
 Cleopatra strikes the messenger furiously, but he insists that he must tell her the truth.
 Cleopatra admits that it is beneath her station to treat a menial servant so viciously, but she cannot help upbraiding the man as she forces him to repeat that Antony belongs to another.
 She finally dismisses the messenger, then sends him orders to go and see Octavia so that he may report her features—how old she is, how she acts, even the color of her hair.

 Read a translation of Act 2: Scene 5.

-Analysis: Act 2: Scenes 3–6
+Analysis: Act 2: Scenes 1–5

 Read more about the struggle between reason and emotion as a theme.

-Although in other plays Shakespeare often limits the number of lenses through which the audience views his characters, he refrains from doing so in Antony and Cleopatra.
-Antony is not simply a hero, nor is he simply a fool who has thrown away reason and duty for love.
-An accurate picture of his character must incorporate both of these traits.
 Similarly, Cleopatra is both the regal, incomparably beautiful seductress of Enobarbus’s speech and the spoiled, petty tyrant who beats her servant for delivering unwelcome news.
 More than any other character in the play—and perhaps in all of Shakespeare—Cleopatra assumes each of these contradictory roles with unmatched passion and flair.
 She is, above all else, a consummate actress, a woman whose grief over Antony’s marriage to Octavia can be soothed only by the theatrics of drawing a knife on her innocent messenger.
 Cleopatra’s over-the-top behavior may cause us to doubt the authenticity of her emotions and question whether her grief is more performance than actual feeling.
 But to entertain such doubts about her may be to look at the play too much from the Roman point of view.
 We should remember that Cleopatra is more than the harlot the Romans see when they look at her.
-As Enobarbus says in Act II, scene ii, Cleopatra is a woman of “infinite variety”: there is room in her for both theatrical emotions and genuine love, for both stately grandeur and for girlish insecurity (II.ii.241).
+As Enobarbus says in act 2, scene 2, Cleopatra is a woman of “infinite variety”: there is room in her for both theatrical emotions and genuine love, for both stately grandeur and for girlish insecurity (2.2.241).